prostep-ivip-e-V/vec/wiki/content/specifications/vec/meta-information/index.md

 * Assignment of model elements to packages / namespaces in the model, and
 * Deprecation of model elements.

 To overcome this gap, additional meta information, embedded in the XML Schema will be provided for future versions (Version > 2.0.1).
-The extension is done with the annotation concept n provided by XSD (`xs:annotation` / `xs:appinfo` see [W3C XML Schema Definition Language (XSD) 1.1 Part 1: Structures / 3.15.1 The Annotation Schema Component](https://www.w3.org/TR/xmlschema11-1/#Annotation_details)).
+The extension is done with the annotation concept provided by XSD (`xs:annotation` / `xs:appinfo` see [W3C XML Schema Definition Language (XSD) 1.1 Part 1: Structures / 3.15.1 The Annotation Schema Component](https://www.w3.org/TR/xmlschema11-1/#Annotation_details)).

 The XSD schema for the content of the `xs:appinfo` can be downloaded here: {{% staticref "specifications/vec/meta-information/model-meta-1.0.0.xsd" "newtab" %}}model-meta-1.0.0.xsd{{% /staticref %}}.
 The XML target namespace of the meta information is: `http://www.prostep.org/ecad-if/2022/model-meta` .